-This observation suggests that some sophisticated agents, such as Alameda Research, had a competitive edge in trading on the primary market due to their superior access and resources to resell LUNA, while other participants opted for the secondary market, even at significantly discounted prices.
-In this scenario, market segmentation arose not from differences in price impacts due to rationing and order sizes (as modelled in our setting), but from the varying capabilities of investors.
+This observation suggests again that some agents, such as Alameda Research, had a competitive edge in trading on the primary market due to their superior access and resources to resell LUNA, while other participants opted for the secondary market, even at significantly discounted prices.
+In this scenario, market segmentation arose not from differences in price impacts due to rationing and order sizes (as modelled in our setting), but from other sources of superior returns in the primary market.

-&lt;sup>20The Terra Luna ecosystem was the third largest in the market, with a capitalization of \$50 billion, which collapsed to nearly zero in just three days.
+17The Terra Luna ecosystem was the third largest in the market, with a capitalization of \$50 billion, which collapsed to nearly zero in just three days.